alexandrefrancois/alexandrefrancois.github.io/Oscillators/index.md

 The app offers a number of tools, some use live microphone input, some are offline experiments.
 Each tool is described below.

 This app demonstrates the most significant features of the open source [Oscillators](https://github.com/alexandrefrancois/Oscillators) Swift package: efficient implementations of sinusoidal resonators tuned at arbitrary frequencies, and banks of such resonators, with vectorized SIMD accelerated implementation.
+Such banks implement the _Resonate_ algorithm for efficient, high temporal resolution spectral analysis of audio signal, as illustrated in the Spectrogram, Chrhomagram and MFCCs tools.

 The app makes use of a new [Wheel Control](https://github.com/alexandrefrancois/WheelControl) for setting floating point values within a range.
 This control is designed to afford finer precision than the traditional slider bar by utilizing a "wheel with gears" metaphore: drag the wheel to adjust the value, double-tap on the wheel to cycle through the gears/speeds.